GLOBAL MARKETS-Shares flat as financials offset growth concerns

 By Ryan Vlastelica

-NEW YORK, Jan 16 (Reuters) - World stock markets ended flat on Wednesday as strong financial results lifted banking shares, though weak data from Europe raised concerns about the global growth rate.
+NEW YORK, Jan 16 (Reuters) - World stock markets were flat on Wednesday as strong financial results lifted banking shares, though weak data from Europe raised concerns about the global growth rate.

 Prices of safe-haven German bonds and U.S. Treasuries rose after the World Bank sharply cut its outlook for world growth this year to 2.4 percent from 3 percent, citing a slow recovery in developed nations.

-Goldman Sachs’ shares were among the top gainers in the United States, jumping 4.1 percent to $141.09 after it reported fourth-quarter earnings that nearly tripled, while revenue surged on dealmaking.
+Goldman Sachs was one of the top gainers in the United States, jumping 4.2 percent to $141.34 after it reported fourth-quarter earnings that nearly tripled, while revenue surged on dealmaking.
+Peer financial services firm Morgan Stanley rose 1 percent at $20.63.

 “Both (Goldman and JPMorgan Chase) had terrific results, and so far it looks like banks are justifying the run-up they’ve had over the past few months,” said Wayne Kaufman, chief market analyst at John Thomas Financial in New York.
 “But for the economy as a whole, we’re only seeing slow improvement that is not nearly as fast as we’d like to see.”